 For quite some time now, I’ve struggled with a rare strain of motorhome mania (Latin: caravanus envyitis) and being up close and personal with them recently only triggered a flare-up.

 There’s a certain romance associated with the caravanning lifestyle – open road, drifting from campsite to campsite (or Wal-Mart to Wal-Mart as it were), not knowing, or caring, where the next rest stop leads you.
 It’s the call of the wild…on wheels.
 Granted. it is not for everyone though.

 Whatever floats your road-boat, right?

 I even considered for an all too brief moment that I might abandon my S.E.
 Asia trip, buy myself some form of RV, and head out on highway.
 “Project Roadway” I would call it.
 But then I pondered the logistical landmine that lay ahead.
 Would my car be able to tow such a thing?
-Would I be wasting my days combing through the fine print of a motorhome insurance quote instead of braving tuk-tuks and pounding pad thai down my gob?
+What about the motorhome tax, I would need a good service to arrange it?
+Would I be wasting my days combing through the fine print of a motorhome insurance or motor trade insurance in case you fix your mobile home regulary, quote instead of braving tuk-tuks and pounding pad thai down my gob?
 And just where does the poo go?

 What would I do with my poo?